jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 While there is some overhead with adding an additional thread, going from 1 to 2 chains and 3 to 4 chains is mostly negligible.
 A more computationally intensive model would demonstrate the time savings of using open-MP for parallel chains even further.

-For an additional example of open-MP for parallel MCMC chains see [this Mixture Model package][RcppMixtureModel] Check out the [Parallel Example package][RcppParallel] for implementation details.
+For an additional example of open-MP for parallel MCMC chains see [this Mixture Model package][RcppMixtureModel].

 # References